 See on Amazon: Briza Infrared Portable Heater

-Almost all homeowners have a garage with paint, chemicals and even freezers or refrigerators that shouldn’t freeze.
+Almost all homeowners have a garage with paint, chemicals, and freezers or refrigerators that shouldn’t freeze.

-And those living in a southern climate enjoy temperatures that rarely drop below 32-degrees for sustained period.
-Which makes an intermittent-use garage heater a great option to save energy.
+And those living in a southern climate enjoy temperatures rarely dropping below 32 degrees for sustained periods.
+This makes an intermittent-use garage heater a great option to save energy.

 So, consider a heater that isn’t hooked up to a thermostat when: